 There are so many excellent holiday light and decoration displays to explore in the Fox Valley.
 One of our favorites has become a family tradition and is unlike any of the others.
-“The North Pole” in Kaukauna is located at 830 Rusty Court.
-It is easy to find, right off of Highway 41.
-Visit Santa or drop off a letter.
-There is no admission to enter and explore, but there is a box for donating to the food pantry.
+“The North Pole” in Kaukauna!
+Previously located at 830 Rusty Court, NEW this year, you can find The North Pole at The Kaukauna Industrial Park, on the corner of Prospect Ln and Badger Rd.
+Located just 3/4 mile from the old location it is still conveniently located off Highway 41.

 More than a half a dozen handmade little houses are homes to Santa’s helpers for one month in December.
 Mechanical characters tell magical little stories in this quaint Christmas village.
 While visiting the school, church, radio station, and watching the penguins ice skate, your family is transported to The North Pole without leaving the Fox Valley.